 Science is all about finding things out and we have developed our curriculum to improve students curiosity, independence, determination and resilience.
-Many scientific discoveries only happened because there were many failed attempts; we try and give our students the opportunities needed to recognise the importance of these skills not only in the classroom but also with our Science Clubs.
+Many scientific discoveries only happened because there were many failed attempts; we try and give our students the opportunities needed to recognise the importance of these skills not only in the classroom but also with our Science workshops.

 Key Stage 3

 All KS3 lessons follows the National Curriculum.
 All our lessons have been written by our teachers to support the learning of our students at Tring School.
 We have an emphasis on students finding things out for themselves as any good scientist would do.

 We have almost a whole term when they join us in Year 7 devoted to ‘being a scientist’ with students learning the skills necessary to support them in their Science lessons.
-This includes understanding all of the safety procedures and how to recognise, name and draw Scientific apparatus as well as planning and carrying out their own investigations.
+This includes understanding all of the safety procedures and how to recognise, name and draw scientific apparatus as well as planning and carrying out their own investigations.
 This is a theme that carries on throughout our KS3 curriculum.
 Students will be taught in mixed ability groups up until Easter of Year 9 and then students will be tiered into Triple or Combined Science groups for GCSE.
-We test students every term and all students will complete an end of year test.
+We test students every term and all students will practice test questions with every topic they study.